BarthPaleologue/CosmosJourneyer/README.md

 ### Web

-To build the web version of Cosmos Journeyer, run `pnpm build`.
+To build the web version of Cosmos Journeyer, run `pnpm run build`.
 Everything will be built in the `dist` folder.

 ### Tauri